What is historic premillennialism?

 Various Protestant denominations and other church organizations promote one of many systems of prophecy concerning the end times, of which historic premillennialism is one.
 Additionally, as we’ve seen, there is the dispensational premillennialism.
 All of the theories that have been proposed about the timing of the Rapture appear to contradict some passages in the Bible.
 Current beliefs include the pre-tribulation Rapture, the post-tribulation Rapture, the mid-tribulation Rapture, the pre-wrath Rapture, and a partial Rapture.
 Generally, all of the premillennialist beliefs mentioned teach that the Tribulation is followed by 1,000 years of peace when all live under the authority of Christ.
 Afterwards, in a brief, final battle, Satan is permanently conquered.

-A Case for Historic Premillennialism by Blomberg & Chung and Logos Bible Software.
+Recommended Resources: A Case for Historic Premillennialism by Blomberg & Chung and Logos Bible Software.

 What is ultra-dispensationalism?